fehmicansaglam/tepkin/README.md

 // Connect to a MongoDB node.
 val client = MongoClient("mongodb://localhost")
 ```

+`MongoClient` manages multiple connection pools to MongoDB instances and therefore is a heavy class.
+Most of the time you will need only one `MongoClient` instance per application.

 Use `MongoDatabase` and `MongoCollection` in order to obtain a reference to a database and a collection.